-Jobseeker’s Benefit is a weekly payment made by the Department of Social Protection to unemployed jobseeker’s who are out of work, meet the general qualification criteria, as outlined below , and have enough PRSI contributions to qualify for this social insurance payment.
+Jobseeker’s Benefit is a weekly payment made by the Department of Employment Affairs and Social Protection to unemployed jobseeker’s who are out of work, meet the general qualification criteria, as outlined below , and have enough PRSI contributions to qualify for this social insurance payment.

 You can receive a payment for yourself (main claimant), your spouse / civil partner / co-habitant (Qualified Adult) and any dependant children (Qualified Child) - see Rates of Payment below.